Benjamin Mendy grabbed woman’s groin at mansion party, court told

 The court heard that she and her friend considered leaving the party but chose to stay because they were “intoxicated”.

-Later, when the woman went to the swimming pool at the house with other party guests, she said she “tried to keep her distance” from Mendy, but claimed he approached he again.
+Later, when the woman went to the swimming pool at the house with other party guests, she said she “tried to keep her distance” from Mendy, but claimed he approached her again.

 The woman told a police interviewer that the footballer asked why she was angry, to which she said she responded “because of how you touched me” or “because of what you did”.